AllieCole/alliecole/README.md

 - 💬 Ask me about larval fish from the Pacific!
 Or anything to do with the ocean (no promisies I will have the right answer though!)
 - 📫 How to reach me: icole@bren.ucsb.edu or on Twitter! @123alliec
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I spent a large part of my childhood living in Kampala, Uganda, which really changed my perspective on teh world and ignighted my love of travel!
+- ⚡ Fun fact: I spent a large part of my childhood living in Kampala, Uganda, which really changed my perspective on the world and ignighted my love of travel!